 Other fun things to do over the holidays in Greenville

-Treat yourself to a cup of tea at CR Tea Company.
+Treat yourself to a cup of tea at Cosmic Rabbits.
 This cute little local tea shop offers dozens of varieties of creative loose leaf teas including a few holiday selections (try the Marshmallow or Pumpkin Cream Rooibos!)
 The place is decorated very nicely and they have tons of cute Christmas themed mugs, tea pots, and various other knick knacks which make great holiday gifts.
 Location: CR is located downtown at 131 E. McBee Avenue.

 Shop for old-fashioned gifts at Mast General Store.
 Located in the heart of downtown, this nostalgic general store offers an old time candy counter, holiday decorations galore, and plenty of unique knick knacks for that hard to shop for person on your list.
 Location: 111 N. Main.

-Breakfast at Stax Omega Diner.
-Not only is Stax Omega the best breakfast place in town, it is also the most festively decorated restaurant in town.
-You will not find more Christmas cheer at any other restaurant in the Upstate.
+Breakfast at Stax’s Omega Diner.
+Stax’s Omega is one of the best breakfast choices in town.
+They also put up the most festive holiday decorations.
+You will not find more Christmas cheer at any other Upstate restaurant.
 The food here is excellent, service is always friendly, and the decor is delightfully over-the-top.
 Location: 72 Orchard Park.

 National Gingerbread Competition – Although this event is not actually located in the Upstate, it’s worth a mention as it is definitely worthy of the hour drive to Asheville.
-Now in its’ 27th year, this amazing competition held at the ritzy Omni Park Grove features dozens of intricately decorated gingerbread houses.
+A 25+ year old tradition, this amazing competition held at the ritzy Omni Park Grove features dozens of intricately decorated gingerbread houses.

 The winning creations are displayed around the property and open to public viewing ($20 parking fee).
 While you are here, treat yourself to a wonderful breakfast at the Blue Ridge Artisanal Buffet, featuring all your favorite breakfast fare, along with breathtaking views of the Blue Ridge mountains.
 Location: 290 Macon Ave.
 Asheville, NC .